-The Course Approval Request Form requires information from the proposed instructor in the following categories:
+The CIM form requires information from the proposed instructor in the following categories:

 Name of Department/Program: This is the name of the department/program through which the course is being offered, regardless of the instructor’s home department.
 For example, if the course is offered through History, but the home department of the instructor is Classics, the form should say History.
 There are two types of department/program names: